Festivals & Events

 Easter (Late March – April)

-On Easter Sunday the traditional meal of roasted Icelandic lamb is served with rhubarb jelly and sugar-browned potatoes.
-Children and grown-ups alike enjoy hollowed out chocolate Easter eggs filled with candy treats and a Malshatt which is a tiny piece if Icelandic wisdom originating from some 400 proverbs based on folklore, history and homilies.
-Easter Monday is also an official holiday in Iceland commonly celebrated by families getting together for outdoor fun and relaxation.
-The Thursday and Friday before Easter are also official holidays.
+On Easter Sunday, the traditional meal of roasted Icelandic lamb is served with rhubarb jelly and sugar-browned potatoes.
+Children and grown-ups alike enjoy hollowed out chocolate Easter eggs filled with candy treats and a Malshátt which is a tiny piece if Icelandic wisdom originating from some 400 proverbs based on folklore, history and homilies.
+Holy (Maundy Thursday, Good Friday, and Easter Monday are also official holidays in Iceland commonly celebrated by families getting together for outdoor fun and relaxation.

 First Day of Summer (3rd Thursday in April)

-According to ancient Icelandic calendars, summer starts early and modern day Icelanders celebrate this national holiday with colorful parades, street entertainment and sporting events.
+According to ancient Icelandic calendars, there were only two seasons: summer and winter.
+Summer would start in late.
+Modern day Icelanders celebrate this national holiday with colourful parades, street entertainment, and sporting events.

-This two week cultural festival showcases a wide array of concerts, operas, dance and theater performances at local venues including the National Gallery, Harpa and the Nordica House with spin off events throughout the country.
+This two week cultural festival showcases a wide array of concerts, operas, dance and theatre performances at local venues including the National Gallery, Harpa and the Nordic House, with spin off events happening throughout the country.

-This holiday runs the first weekend of June and pays tribute to those who make their living by the sea with colorful parades, cultural celebrations, seafood fairs and fisherman rescue demonstrations, rowing races, and strongman competitions.
+This holiday runs the first weekend of June and pays tribute to those who make their living by the sea with colorful parades, cultural celebrations, seafood fairs, fisherman rescue demonstrations, rowing races, and strongman competitions.

 Viking Festival (Mid June)

-Modern day Vikings from across the globe descend upon the quaint town of Hafnarfjordur just outside Reykjavik for a weekend of lively festivities in period costume, traditional crafts and staged battles.
+Modern day Vikings from across the globe descend upon the charming town of Hafnarfjörður just outside Reykjavík for a weekend of lively festivities in period costume, traditional crafts, and staged battles.

 Icelandic Independence Day (June 17)

-Iceland declared independence from Danish rule in 1944 and is celebrated on June 17th because it was the birthday of Jon Sigurdsson who is regarded as Iceland’s champion to the nationalist cause.
+Iceland declared independence from Danish rule in 1944.
+It is celebrated on June 17th because it was the birthday of Jón Sigurðsson who is regarded as Iceland’s champion to the nationalist cause.
 After morning ceremonies in downtown Reykjavik, afternoon crowds gather around the country for vibrant parades, traditional dancing, street performers, and theatrical entertainment.

 Summer Solstice (Jun 21)

-Celebrations around Reykjavik honor the magic of the Midnight Sun on the longest day of the year when many Icelanders gather late at night to watch the sun dip below the horizon and rise back up again shortly afterwards.
+Celebrations around Reykjavík honour the magic of the Midnight Sun on the longest day of the year when many Icelanders gather late at night to watch the sun dip below the horizon and rise back up again shortly afterwards.

 Arctic Open International Golf Tournament (Late June)

 Held just south of the Arctic Circle in the picturesque town of Akureyri, the Arctic Open is a four-day championship golfing tournament open to professionals and amateurs alike.
-Tee off at midnight in bright sunshine and play through the night in a distinctive natural setting.
+Tee off starts at midnight in bright sunshine, with the competition taking place through the night in a distinctive natural setting.

 Gay Pride Parade (2nd weekend in August)

-This family friendly weekend shows the nation’s support for the gay and lesbian community in Iceland.
-There are several fun activities throughout Reykjavik which is decorated with rainbows as thousands of people gather to watch the highly anticipated Gay Pride Parade.
+This family friendly weekend shows the nation’s support for the LGBT+ community in Iceland.
+There are several fun activities throughout Reykjavik, which is decorated with rainbows, as thousands of people gather to watch the highly anticipated Reykjavík Pride Parade.

-On this enchanted evening downtown Reykjavik is closed to traffic and the city center transforms into a cultural mecca of free exhibitions, concerts, poetry readings, and street theater with every venue in the city utilized.
-Choice selections of food and drink are served, and the evening is concluded with a fireworks display over Tjornin Pond.
+On this enchanted evening, downtown Reykjavík is closed to traffic, and the city centre transforms into a cultural mecca of free exhibitions, concerts, poetry readings, and street theater with every venue in the city utilised.
+Choice selections of food and drink are served, and the evening is concluded with a fireworks display over Tjörnin Pond.

 Reykjavik Marathon (3rd weekend in August)

-September brings the farming tradition of Rettir, an entertaining and interesting process where farmers set off on horseback to gather their sheep and horses that have spent the summer grazing in the highlands.
+September brings the Réttir, an entertaining and interesting tradition where farmers around the country set off on horseback to gather their sheep and horses that have spent the summer grazing in the highlands.
 Once the flocks are penned and sorted by their earmarks, the farming communities host spirited celebrations with singing, dancing, and drinking into the night.
-Visitors are welcome to participate and it is an ideal time to explore Iceland’s backcountry during the colorful fall season.
+Visitors are welcome to participate, and it is an ideal time to explore Iceland’s backcountry during the colourful fall season.

 Imagine Peace Tower (October 9 – December 8)